-I had an interesting thought in the shower today, where all interesting thoughts are born for me.
+I had an interesting thought in the shower today, where all interesting thoughts for me are born.

-I was enjoying the intermittent pressure and changing temperature, accepting that if I didn’t want to be scolded, I would have to suffer through a cold shower instead.
+I was enjoying the intermittent pressure and changing temperature of the water, accepting that if I didn’t want to be scolded, I would have to suffer through a cold shower instead.
 That’s fine, I thought to myself.
-I don’t need a hot shower, really.
+I don’t really need a hot shower.

 Huh, then why did I need one yesterday?
 I reflected.
 I’d been so grumpy when the slightest touch of the tap meant a thirty centigrade difference.

 What do I really ‘need’?
 I wondered.

 I’ve learned this lesson hiking the PCT and subsequent trails, but it’s so easy to forget when consumed by the lavishness of society.
 We need to eat, drink, shit and sleep.
 Plus we need shelter from the elements.
 Without these fundamentals we die.

 On the trail I needed to eat, drink, shit, sleep, carry a tent and hike.
 Walking was fundamental to finishing the trail and my survival, but it wasn’t more complicated than that.